+Paul Cauchie was born in Ath in 1875.
 At the age of 16, Paul Cauchie started to study architecture in Antwerp.
-In 1893, he enrolled at the Brussels Royal Academy of Fine Arts.
-From 1893-1898, he studied painting (class taught by Constant Montald), the sgraffito technique, and decorative painting.
-He won several prizes and in 1899 he was awarded a travel grant which enabled him to travel to Italy.
+In 1893, he enrolled at the Brussels Royal Academy of Fine Arts, where he met Caroline Voet aka Lina, one of the first women admitted to the academy.
+They both won several prizes and in 1899 Paul was awarded a travel grant which enabled him to travel to Italy.

-They married in 1905, and in that same year they decided to build a house on the six metre wide plot of land which Paul had bought at the upper end of the rue des Francs, i.e. at close proximity to the Cinquantenaire Park and in clear view of all the neighbouring roads.
-He designed the front of the house like a giant advertising billboard.
-It drew the attention of passers-by and demonstrated his know-how.
-This was done with the intention of advertising and selling his work.
+Paul and Lina married in 1905, and that same year they decided to build a house on the six-metres wide plot of land which Paul had bought at the upper end of rue des Francs, close to the Cinquantenaire Park and in a good visible position from all neighbouring streets.
+He designed the house façade like a giant advertising billboard, drawing the attention of passers-by and showcasing his the couple’s know-how.
+This was done with the intention of advertising and selling their work.

 Paul died in 1952.
 Lina stayed in the house until her death in 1969.
 Suzanne, the only daugther of the couple, inherit the property which she sold ten years later to Guy and Léona Dessicy.
 Despite being listed, the building was deteriorated.
 The new owners undertook restoration works which lasted fifteen years.
 The original idea was to host a Tintin museum.
 The project, which had already been approved by Tintin’s creator Hergé, was later abandoned and the Dessicy family decided to convert the former cellar and kitchen into an exhibition space.